 Marxism is both a revolutionary movement against capitalism and a political theory.

-Karl Marx was a philosopher, a sociologist before sociology even existed, a historian, an economist and a political scientist.
+Karl Marx was a revolutionary, socialist, economist and political scientist.
 Marx examined society from many different angles.
 He studied the world, nature and history, and began to discover the laws that govern societal and economic evolution.
-Just as Charles Darwin discovered the way nature adapts and changes over time, Marx discovered and extensively documented how societies adapt and change over time, and the laws that govern that change.
+Just as Charles Darwin discovered the way nature adapts and changes over time, Marx discovered and extensively documented how societies adapt and change over time and the laws that govern that change.
 That’s the materialist view — historical materialism.

 Marx was more than a thinker or an academic.
 He was also an activist, the co-author with Frederick Engels of the “Communist Manifesto.”
 That is the class struggle.
-The Communist Manifesto concludes “Proletarians of all countries, unite!” which was amended by Lenin and the Communist International in 1920 to “Workers and oppressed peoples of the world, unite!” to reflect the changed character of capitalism, which had evolved into monopoly capitalism and imperialism.
+The Communist Manifesto concludes “Proletarians of all countries, unite!” which was amended by the Communist International at the Congress of the Peoples of the East in Baku, Azerbaijan, in 1920 to “Workers of the world and oppressed peoples, unite!” to reflect the changed character of capitalism, which had been transformed into monopoly capitalism and imperialism.

 Capital, says the capitalist, is money used in the production of more money.
 The teachers of capitalist political economy put it more “scientifically.”
 They explain that capital is factories, machinery, raw materials, and money to pay wages. [read more]

 The bosses like to call it “free enterprise.”
 But for the millions locked into hard, boring jobs with no relief except unemployment, the present system is neither free nor enterprising.
 What makes capitalism tick — and why does it so often leave people with either war or economic catastrophe? [read more]